mibra-heem/otpify/README.md

 # Otpify

-**Otpify** is a highly customizable OTP (One-Time Password) input field widget for Flutter, designed to provide a seamless user experience.
-It features responsive and adaptive design, making it perfect for mobile screens of all sizes.
+**Otpify** A highly customizable OTP (One-Time Password) input field widget for Flutter, designed to provide a seamless user experience.
+It features an adaptive design, making it perfect for mobile screens of all sizes.
 The widget includes a resend OTP timer button, ensuring user convenience while maintaining functionality.

 ---